alexanmtz/jflow/README.md

 * The slide works at itens already loaded, just hidding the subsequent ones.
 This plugin follow this UI pattern: http://developer.yahoo.com/ypatterns/selection/carousel.html
 If you wish to use with ajax for a larg amount of itens, I'm working on that for next releases.

+* For horizontal slider, you should use float instead display: inline and not use margin topo or padding top in itens, you could set theses properties on outermost container

 # In a nutshell:
   <script type="text/javascript" src="jquery-jflow.js"></script>